 And that is seriously not helpful.
 It makes me frustrated and stressed, which makes me want to consume an ever-increasingly-large quantity of chocolate.

-I have totally appreciated all the offers to help pack, move, watch pets, throw housewarming parties, etc (you know who you are).
+I have totally appreciated all the offers to help pack, move, watch pets, throw housewarming parties, advising on the US postal service change of address etc. (you know who you are).
 Not that I’ve told all that many people other than co-workers ( doesn’t even know yet, because I haven’t had time to call him, and won’t until Thursday after class).
 We’re kinda holding our breath until after the results of the inspection, which is taking place this very moment.

 Last night was a mess of cleaning, fixing, laundry, and a bit of sewing, all with Angel (season 4) playing in the background.
 Tonight is house shopping, with a side of studying for a test throw in.
 Maybe tonight I can get to sleep before midnight.
 That’d be a treat.